Latin Cases Explained: An Easy Beginner-Friendly Guide

 In the first sentence, the girl receives the action of seeing.
 In the second, the rock receives the action of carrying.
 Thus both puellam and saxum are direct objects and must be in the accusative.

-Other important uses of the accusative include place to which, extent of space or time, and subject of an indirect statement.
+Other important uses of the accusative include accusative of place to which, accusative of extent of space or time, and subject of an indirect statement.

 Ablative Case in Latin